 2 sticks, or 8 ounces butter, room temperature, cut into tablespoon-sized pieces

 Place cream cheese in a bowl and blend with a hand held mixer until fluffy.
 Set aside.

 In a bain marie, heat the white chocolate pieces until just melted, but remove right away.
 You don’t want any pieces left, but you want it to be only warm.
 Pour into cream cheese mixture and blend until smooth and well incorporated.
 Add butter, one piece at a time, every few seconds while blending continuously.
 If mixture seems too hot, stop and refrigerate until mixture is not too liquid-y.
+Add the vanilla and blend until incorporated.
 Sift the one cup of confectioners sugar and mix until the whole mixture is smooth, but thick and of good piping consistency or refrigerating if not.

 Berry sauce (from this recipe by my baking addiction)

 1 cup blackberries

 1/2 cup sugar

 In a small saucepan heat the water, sugar, and berries, until simmering, stirring occasionally.
 Before adding the cornstarch, dissolve it in a small bowl or glass with the 2 Tablespoons cold water.
 Stir frequently until thickened enough to coat the back of a wooden spoon.
 Season with salt and pepper if desired.